FRRouting/frr/doc/user/bgp.rst

 .. note::

    The separated nature of VRFs makes it possible to peer a single *bgpd* process to itself, on one machine.
-This can be used for prototyping and other purposes.
+Note that this can be done fully within BGP without a corresponding VRF in the kernel or Zebra, which enables some practical use cases such as :ref:`route reflectors <bgp-route-reflector>` and route servers.

 Configuration of additional autonomous systems, or of a router that targets a specific VRF, is accomplished with the following command: